Eyebrow piercing: Healing

-After the piercing is completed, the healing process takes a minimum of six weeks to eight weeks for the wound to close properly around the piercing, and it may be six months to a year before the jewellery can be removed for any length of time without the hole closing.
-It is common for an eyebrow piercing to produce a sticky white discharge or a crust around the jewellery during the healing process.
+After the piercing is completed, the healing process takes a minimum of six weeks to eight weeks for the wound to close properly around the piercing, and it may be six months to a year before the jewelry can be removed for any length of time without the hole closing.
+It is common for an eyebrow piercing to produce a sticky white discharge or a crust around the jewelry during the healing process.
 Complications, when reported, are usually fixed with a short-term round of antibiotics.
 A light bruise is common, due to the high amount of capillaries in the eyebrow and the proximity to the surface of the skin.
 Sudden pain in the area of the piercing could be a potential sign of infection, and should be checked by a professional immediately.

 History and culture

 Body piercing has been performed in many cultures for millennia, usually as part of a rite of passage or to identify a person as courageous, strong, or worthy.
 Eyebrow piercing, however, has a short history.
 It was introduced by the punk subculture in the 1970s as a fashion statement.
-Eyebrow piercings were also commonly sported by members of nu-metal and post-grunge bands of the mid-1990s and early 2000s, Jonathan Davis of Korn and Aaron Lewis of Staind both having pierced eyebrows.
+Eyebrow piercings were also commonly sported by members of nu metal and post-grunge bands of the mid-1990s and early 2000s, Jonathan Davis of Korn and Aaron Lewis of Staind both having pierced eyebrows.